 Are you looking for a better way to sell your LearnDash courses?
 Using WooCommerce, your e-learning sites can adopt the subscriptions-based business model to increase course sales and profit.

-Using subscriptions is especially beneficial for courses that drip content to students over a period of time or for e-learning sites that can provide ongoing value to their users.
-At the same time, it allows students to learn while playing in installments and allowing them to verify how valuable a course is before they’re billed for a second month.
+Using subscriptions is especially beneficial for courses that drip content over a period of time or for e-learning sites that can provide ongoing value to their users.
+At the same time, it allows students to pay in installments and verify how valuable a course is before they’re billed for a second month.

-In this post, we’ll give you a step-by-step guide to set up subscription based payments for your LearnDash course using WooCommerce.Are you looking for a way to deliver ongoing value and receive recurring payments with your LearnDash Courses?
+In this post, we’ll give you a step-by-step guide to set up subscription based payments for your LearnDash course using WooCommerce.You can also check out our follow up post on how to sell LearnDash course bundles with WooCommerce for more ideas.
+If you need additional assistance, our LearnDash consultants are also available to help you find and implement the best e-commerce solutions for your e-learning site.Are you looking for a way to deliver ongoing value and receive recurring payments with your LearnDash Courses?
 Discover how to use WooCommerce Subscriptions to sell LearnDash courses in this post.
 Click To Tweet

 The Subscription Model For E-Learning